 Crane accident cases are unique and complicated, and they have the potential to wreak tragic consequences.
 As the victim of a crane accident, you deserve an advocate.
-A crane accident lawyer can help you understand your options, manage communication, negotiate with insurance providers, discover documents that may reveal negligence on the part of the other parties, and hold those at-fault parties liable for the injuries and other losses you have sustained.
+An Austin crane accident lawyer can help you understand your options, manage communication, negotiate with insurance providers, discover documents that may reveal negligence on the part of the other parties, and hold those at-fault parties liable for the injuries and other losses you have sustained.

 Construction work often involves contract work, which can complicate the process of bringing a claim against the companies in question.
 If there’s any confusion, the host company and the contracting agency will both attempt to shift blame.
 There could also be another party involved, such as the manufacturer of the equipment in use.
 It is the responsibility of these entities to ensure that the equipment is working properly and is being operated properly by qualified individuals.

 A crane accident lawyer will help determine who was responsible and work to hold them accountable.
 They will also possess an in-depth understanding of how factors like your employer’s workers’ comp policy (or a lack thereof) will affect your case.
 Finally, they will determine whether any Occupational Health and Safety Administration (OSHA) rules have been violated.